tetratelabs/wazero/site/content/docs/how_the_optimizing_compiler_works/backend.md

-If the register allocator cannot find a free register for a given virtual (live) register, it will "spill" the value to memory, *i.e.,* stash it temporarily to memory.
-When that virtual register is recalled later, we will have to insert instructions to reload the value into a real register.
+If the register allocator cannot find a free register for a given virtual (live) register, it will "spill" the value to memory, *i.e.,* stash it temporarily to stack.
+When that virtual register is reused later, we will have to insert instructions to reload the value into a real register.

-While the procedure proceeds with allocation, the procedure also records all the virtual registers that transition to the "spilled" state, and inserts the reload instructions when those registers are recalled later.
+While the procedure proceeds with allocation, the procedure also records all the virtual registers that transition to the "spilled" state, and inserts the reload instructions when those registers are reused later.

-The spill instructions are actually inserted at the end, after all the allocations and the merge states have been fixed.
+The spill instructions are actually inserted at the end of the register allocation, after all the allocations and the merge states have been fixed.
 At this point, all the other potential sources of instability have been resolved, and we know where all the reloads happen.